 The Mets do not necessarily believe so, dispatching a member of the organization to speak with Syndergaard about his comportment.

-"Generally speaking, Twitter is more of a trap than a means of positive communication for athletes and executives," General Manager Sandy Alderson said.
+"Generally speaking, Twitter is more of a trap than a means of positive communication for athletes and executives," GM Sandy Alderson said.
 "So I caution him against it.
 That's something the organization addresses immediately."

 Beginning of the 2015 season: In his second year at Las Vegas, Syndergaard has allowed four earned runs over his first two starts, spanning 7 2/3 innings.
-His growth process has been painful at times both on and off the field; this spring, Mets teammates David Wright and Bobby Parnell scolded Syndergaard for eating lunch in the clubhouse during a Grapefruit League game, throwing it in the trash, and instructing him to return to the bench.
-At 22 years old, Syndergaard boasts as high a ceiling as any pitcher in the organization.
+His growth process has been painful at times both on and off the field.
+This spring, Mets teammates David Wright and Bobby Parnell scolded Syndergaard for eating lunch in the clubhouse during a Grapefruit League game, throwing it in the trash, and instructing him to return to the bench.
 (A DiComo - MLB.com - April 24, 2015)

-Syndergaard's father, Brad, trains horses outside Dallas, Syndergaard was never exposed to it much as a child.
+Syndergaard's father, Brad, trains horses outside Dallas, but Syndergaard was never exposed to it much as a child.
 He estimated that he had ridden only about a half-dozen times.
-(Anthony DiComo - MLB.com. - March 2016)
+(Anthony DiComo - MLB.com - March 2016)

 May 11, 2016: Syndergaard belted two homers against the Dodgers while also holding LA to two runs over eight innings.
 He became the first big league pitcher to go deep twice in a game since Arizona's Micah Owings in 2007 and just the second Met to do it.

 In his big league debut, Syndergaard batted eighth.
 He's only the third pitcher in the last 100 years to debut in a game without a designated hitter and not bat from the nine spot.